biocatiit/website/content/pages/about_fiber.rst

 focusing of our optics simultaneously allows small beam spots at the sample and at the detector that can be varied over a wide range.
-The high X-ray flux of this instrument (~2.0 x 10\ :sup:`13` photons/s) permits dynamic experiments on these systems with a high time-resolution (sub-milli-second).
+The high X-ray flux of this instrument (~2.0 x 10\ :sup:`13` photons/s) permits dynamic experiments on these systems with a high time-resolution (sub-millisecond).

 The available sample-to-detector lengths range from 0.2 to 9 m to cover a very large range of reciprocal space and the CCD detector has very flexible